kelvinzer0/udp-relay/README.md

 ### How to run the example:

-1. Make sure the relay server is running (either from source or Docker).
+1. Make sure the relay server is running (either from Docker or source).
 2. Save the code above as `client_example.py`.
 3. Run the client: